Eckii24/dotfiles/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Eckii24/dotfiles/refs/heads/master/.config/yadm/setup.sh)"
 ```

+HINT: Make sure curl and git are available, when executing the command.

 ### Set zsh as default shell

 You might wanna set zsh as your default shell.
 To do so, execute the following command: